Retrospect, Inc. Announces Personal Data Protection for $49 with Retrospect Solo

 Off-site data protection is a critical piece of any business’s data protection strategy, as corporate data is always at risk from accidental loss, malicious threats, or natural disasters.
 Keeping a copy of critical data in a separate location safeguards it against loss, providing a further layer of protection.
 In addition, an off-site location can securely store archived content that is no longer in use.
 Cloud backup to third-party cloud storage providers allows Retrospect customers a seamless way to protect their environment off-site with a number of advantages:

-- Multiple Providers – Retrospect supports more than twenty cloud storage providers, located around the world, for affordable fast offsite storage.
+- Cloud Connector – Retrospect connects to more than twenty cloud storage providers, located around the world, for affordable fast offsite storage.

 - No Lock-In – Migrate backups from one cloud to another with a simple transfer, all within Retrospect.

 - Zero-Knowledge Security – With AES-256 encryption in-transit and at-rest, only customers can access their backups, no matter where they store them.

 - Fast Upload – Retrospect can saturate any connection with multiple simultaneous backups or restores.

 Latest Retrospect Features